haimbilia/BuyHub/readme.txt

     => 064113 - Seller: Digital files and links are not uploading while adding the digital product at the seller's end => 064091 - Blogs: Blogs categories are showing on the front -end even no blog post is linked with it.
     => 064058 - Admin: Page's title is not showing correctly while selecting some of the options under the Getting settings section
+    => 063965 - Admin: Transaction details are not showing correctly at the seller's/buyer's/affiliat's/advertiser's end while sending the withdrawal request to the admin

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last